Go on, SPEND the TIME… Read it.

 Early Reflections cause a very definite blurring or smearing of the sound, flattening the spatial aspects, reducing the elusive high fidelity reproduction sought.
 In contrast, Late Reflections are those sound waves that bounce or reflect off room boundaries and objects relatively far or distant from the loudspeaker, reaching the listener a relatively long time after the direct signal does.
 This is where room acoustics come into play, which are very important, but not the domain of the loudspeaker itself.

-There are many studies of these paradigms published, many of which are here on the Internet.
-If you are intrigued or interested in reading more on this fundamental platform, consider performing a internet search using keywords such as "diffraction", "acoustics", "boundary distortion", etc.
+There are many studies of these paradigms, many of which are here on the Internet.
+If you are intrigued or interested in reading more on these fundamentals, consider performing an internet search using keywords such as “acoustic diffraction”, “acoustic early reflections”, “acoustic boundary distortion”, etc.

 To save money, many manufacturers utilize the crutch of an acoustic lens to improve the dispersion performance of low cost tweeters.
 These fancy looking little 2, 3 or 4 footed discs of various shapes and patterns are suspended across the face of less than hemispherical (usually hard dome) tweeters to re-direct or force (actually smearing) their narrow beam-like radiation to the off-axis regions where they are ineffective.
 The result of this band-aid approach is a ringy, diffraction-laden high frequency response that flattens the sound field and is hard on the ears.